aaronpk/webmention.io/README.md

 # Webmention.io

-This project is an implementation of the [WebMention](http://indiewebcamp.com/webmention) and [Pingback](http://indiewebcamp.com/pingback) protocols.
+This project is an implementation of the [Webmention](http://indiewebcamp.com/webmention) and [Pingback](http://indiewebcamp.com/pingback) protocols.
 It allows the receiving service to be run separately from the blogging software or website environment, making it easier to manage and integrate with other services.

 Say you have a statically-generated website using Jekyll or something similar, you can simply add the appropriate <link> tags to this service, and now you have WebMention and Pingback enabled on your static site!

     <link rel="pingback" href="http://webmention.io/username/xmlrpc" />
     <link rel="http://webmention.org/" href="http://webmention.io/username/webmention" />

-The WebMention and Pingback protocols also support specifying the endpoint in the headers,
+The Webmention and Pingback protocols also support specifying the endpoint in the headers,

     Link: <http://webmention.io/username/webmention>; rel="http://webmention.org/"
     X-Pingback: http://webmention.io/username/xmlrpc